1974 Angelica Wine from

 fit for the gods.

-Copy of the Newsletter
+Here is a copy of the Newsletter

-from 1991.
+from 1991. (.pdf

 Provided by: Heitz Cellar